-- 3.10.1 Retrieve Crew shall not be within any MMA or within 100 m radius of a target except with permission and in presence of an official.
+- 3.10.1 Retrieve Crew shall not be within any MMA or within 100 m radius of a target, or within 100m radius of a marker of the competitor except with permission and in the presence of an official.
 Crews are not allowed to make permanent marks on an intersection (temporary marks are permitted, e.g. paper). - 3.10.2 All vehicles used to aid the retrieval of a balloon shall be marked with the competition number. - 3.10.3 Retrieve vehicles shall not be parked within 100m of a goal/target set by the Director or selected by the competitor.